StarExecMiami/StarExec-ARC/provers-containerised/README.md

     (e.g., `make eprover-RAW`), and resource-limited prover images (e.g., `make eprover` or `make eprover-RLR`).
 Run `make` or `make all` to build everything defined in `PROVERS`.
   - Refer to the `Makefile` to see the currently supported provers and their versions.
+  - You can run `make eprover` (which is a shortcut for `make eprover-RLR`) to build the E prover RLR image directly, or `make all` to build all defined provers.

 ## Building and running a containerised prover

-Note: The `Makefile` automates these steps.
+The `Makefile` automates these steps.
-You can run `make eprover` (which is a shortcut for `make eprover-RLR`) to build the E prover RLR image directly, or `make all` to build all defined provers.
 The example below shows the manual steps, using `eprover` with version `EPROVER_VERSION` (as defined in the `Makefile`) as an example.
 Refer to the `Makefile` for the actual `EPROVER_VERSION` and for other provers.